Equidistribution of Hodge loci II: Equidistribution of intersection points

-One of the main theorems of \cite[Theorem 1.1]{bkt} asserts that locally symmetric spaces can be endowed with a semi-algebraic structure using Borel-Serre compactifications, see {\it loc. cit.} for more details.
-More precisely, let $G$ be a real connected semi-simple group which has a $\Q$-structure, $\Gamma$ a torsion-free arithmetic subgroup of $G$ and $K\subset G$ a compact group \begin{theorem}\cite[Theorem 1.1]{bkt} The quotients $G/K$, $\Gamma\backslash G/K$ have $\R_{alg}$ structures such that \begin{enumerate} \item $G\rightarrow G/K$ is definable in $\R_{alg}$; \item there exists a fundamental domain $D\subset G/K$ for the action of $\Gamma$ such that $D\rightarrow \Gamma\backslash G/K$ is definable in $\R_{alg}$. \end{enumerate} Moreover this structure is functorial in the triple $(G,K,\Gamma)$. \end{theorem} One last ingredient we need from o-minimal geometry is the structure of definable maps: a definable map $f:M\rightarrow N$ between definable sets is \emph{definably trivial} if there exists a pair $(F,\lambda)$ where $F$ and $\lambda : M\rightarrow F$ are definable and induce a definable homeomorphism $M\rightarrow F\times N$ compatible with maps to $N$.
-We have then the following theorem from \cite[Chapter 9,Th 1.2]{vandendries}. \begin{theorem} Let $f:M\rightarrow N$ be a continuous definable map between definable sets in an o-minimal structure $\cS$.
-Then there exists a finite partition $(N_i)_i$ of $N$ such that $f:f^{-1}(N_i)\rightarrow N_i$ is definably trivial. \end{theorem} An easy corollary is that the number of connected components of the fibers of a definable map is finite and uniformly bounded.
+One of the main theorems of \cite[Theorem 1.1]{bkt} asserts that locally symmetric spaces can be endowed with a semi-algebraic structure which is compatible in $\R_{an}$ with the analytic structure on the Borel-Serre compactification, see {\it loc. cit.} for more details.
+More precisely, let $G$ be a real connected semi-simple group which has a $\Q$-structure, $\Gamma$ a torsion-free arithmetic subgroup of $G$ and $K\subset G$ a compact sub-group. \begin{theorem}\cite[Theorem 1.1]{bkt} The quotients $G/K$, $\Gamma\backslash G/K$ have $\R_{alg}$ structures such that \begin{enumerate} \item $G\rightarrow G/K$ is definable in $\R_{alg}$; \item there exists a definable fundamental domain $\mathcal{F}\subset G/K$ for the action of $\Gamma$ such that $\mathcal{F}\rightarrow \Gamma\backslash G/K$ is definable in $\R_{alg}$. \end{enumerate} Moreover, this structure is functorial in the triple $(G,K,\Gamma)$. \end{theorem} One last ingredient we need from o-minimal geometry is the structure of definable maps: a definable map $f:M\rightarrow N$ between definable sets has a \emph{definable trivialization} if there exists a pair $(F,\lambda)$ where $F$ is a definable set and $\lambda : M\rightarrow F$ is a definable map which induces a definable homeomorphism $M\rightarrow F\times N$ compatible with maps to $N$.
+The following theorem is from \cite[Chapter 9,Th 1.2]{vandendries}. \begin{theorem} Let $f:M\rightarrow N$ be a continuous definable map between definable sets in an o-minimal structure $\cS$.
+Then there exists a finite partition $(N_i)_i$ by definable subsets of $N$ such that $f:f^{-1}(N_i)\rightarrow N_i$ is definably trivial. \end{theorem} An easy corollary is that the number of connected components of the fibers of a definable map is finite and uniformly bounded.